-Maximilian Haider (Austria), nominated for the European Inventor Award 2019 in the category Lifetime achievement
+Maximilian Haider named European Inventor Award 2019 finalist

 The European Patent Office (EPO) announces that Austrian experimental physicist and entrepreneur Maximilian Haider has been nominated for the European Inventor Award 2019 as one of three finalists in the category "Lifetime achievement" for his pioneering technique to improve the resolution of electron microscopes, one of the most widely used research tools in modern science.
 Thanks to his work over decades, electron microscope images are now five times sharper, enabling for instance researchers to view semiconductor crystals with atomic resolution.
 This insight has notably helped microchip manufacturers to reduce the scale of components found in mobile devices.